Transcript title

 1. Evaluate the need for and appropriate method to transport a patient, including spinal immobilization.

-2. Understand the documentation for emergencies in a wilderness setting.
+2. Demonstrate appropriate documentation for emergencies in a wilderness setting.

 4. Execute a thorough assessment of a patient’s injuries and illnesses in remote settings.